How Fast Will a Car Loan Build My Credit Score?

 Manage your credit like a boss

-But for most people, there is no one more influential on your credit than you.
-When you commit to always make at least the minimum payment by the due date going forward, you are taking smart steps to improve your credit.
+For most people, there is no one more influential on your credit than you.
+When you commit to always make the monthly payment by the due date going forward, you are taking smart steps to upgrade your credit.

 By responsibly managing your credit, the question of “what credit score do car dealers use to determine interest rates and approve applications?” will be less of a concern.